mikeshardmind/SinbadCogs/README.md

 Quote multiple messages from the same server with a list of message IDs

-# Embedder

-Cog for Making, Storing, and calling Embed objects to the chat.

-Embeds are unique to each server

-Globally accessible embeds may be added at some point later

-Note: If a user has link previews disabled, they also do not see embeds.

 # Serverblacklist

 Configureable cog for maintaining a list of servers the bot will leave when invited to